r-spatial/link2GI/docs/articles/link2GI5.md

 GRASS, SAGA) and therefore depend on a **strict and reproducible directory and configuration structure** across operating systems.

-## Using the RStudio GUI
+### Using the RStudio GUI

-When using RStudio, a new project can be created by simply selecting the
+Using RStudio, a new project can be created by simply selecting the
 ***Create Project Structure (link2GI)*** template from the ***File -\> New Project -\> New Directory -\> New Project Wizard*** dialogue.